adambard/learnxinyminutes-docs/perl6.html.markdown

 # blocks, etc), this means the powerful `when` is not only applicable along with
 # a `given`, but instead anywhere a `$_` exists.
 given "foo bar" {
-  when /foo/ { # You'll read about the smart-matching operator below -- just know `when` uses it.
+  when /foo/ { # Don't worry about smart matching -- just know `when` uses it.
                # This is equivalent to `if $_ ~~ /foo/`.
     say "Yay !";
   }